User Flow Analysis

 Mapping user flows into your metric tree connects navigation behaviour to outcomes.
 This reveals which paths lead to activation and retention versus which paths lead to confusion and churn, informing navigation design and feature placement decisions.

-Understand and act on user flow analysis with KPI Tree
+Understand and act on User Flow Analysis with KPI Tree

 KPI Tree connects user path data from your warehouse and maps common flow patterns alongside conversion and retention metrics.
 Identify the paths with the highest and lowest success rates.